 But, putting my offended sensibilities to one side, I will say that this is not a bad film.
 It has some good laugh-out-loud moments.
 I particularly liked the scenes on the train, especially Stan’s reaction to the stinky food being consumed by the guy opposite him in the train’s cramped compartments and the pie flying through the window into Finn’s face.
 There’s also some classic moments where Stan is in the inspection line-up and his Captain is not impressed, to say the least.

-Building on the ‘special effect’ from the previous film (water down Stan’s jumper), this film includes, count them, THREE ‘special effects’.
+Building on the ‘special effect’ from the previous film (water down Stan’s jumper), this film includes THREE ‘special effects’.
 There’s Stan’s inflating and deflating gas mask on the train (very funny), Stan’s throbbing feet whilst on the foot march back to camp and then finishing with the freak ending of hugely swollen bottoms caused by multiple bee stings to their rear ends!

 In a 1972 interview with director Peter Bogdanovich, cited in Wes D. Gehring’s, Laurel & Hardy: A Bio-Bibliography, McCarey himself explained what the role of Supervising Director actually entailed: